Jimmy Snuka: Family

 Snuka was married three times.
 His second marriage was to Sharon Ili and they had two daughters Liana Snuka and Sarona.
-He has two granddaughters named Milaneta Kai Viti Dina Snuka and Maleata Aliiau Snuka and he has a stepdaughter Ata, Sharon's third daughter.
+Through his marriage to Sharon, Snuka was part of the Anoaʻi wrestling family.
+He has two granddaughters named Milaneta Polamalu and Maleata Polamalu and he has a stepdaughter Ata Louise, Sharon's third daughter.
 His third marriage was to Carole on September 4, 2004.
 He was the stepfather to Carole's three children: Bridget, Richard, and Dennis.
-He was also married to Patrice Aguirre, the mother of wrestler Gino Hernandez.